agraef/midizap/README.md

 This does exactly what we set out to do, and the transformation of the original rules we applied here is actually quite straightforward.
 In the same vein, we can combine as many different mod translations as we like, even if they involve different moduli and offset transformations.

 If you know C, you will have realized by now that macro translations work pretty much like parameter-less macros in the C programming language.
 The same caveats apply here, too.
-Specifically, the configuration language provides no way to break out of a recursive macro, so you do *not* want to have a macro invoke itself (either directly or indirectly), because that will always lead to an infinite recursion.
+Specifically, you usually do *not* want to have a macro invoke itself (either directly or indirectly), because that will almost certainly lead to infinite recursion.
 E.g.:

 ~~~
 CC0[128] $CC1
 CC1[128] $CC0 # don't do this!
 ~~~

-midizap *will* catch infinite recursion after a few iterations, so for educational purposes you can (and should) try the example above and see what happens.
+midizap *will* catch such mishaps after a few iterations, but it's better to avoid them in the first place.

-So macro translations are too limited to make for a Turing-complete programming language, but there's still a lot of fun to be had with them.
+We mention in passing that while recursive macro calls in conjunction with value lists and change detection quite likely make the configuration language Turing-complete, these facilities are just way too limited to make for a practical programming language.
+But there's still a lot of fun to be had with macros despite their limitations.
 Here's another instructive example which spits out the individual bits of a controller value, using the approach that we discussed earlier in the context of nibble extraction.
 Input comes from `CC7` in the example, and bit #*i* of the controller value becomes `CC`*i* in the output, where *i* runs from 0 to 6.
 Note that each of these rules uses a successively smaller power of 2 as modulus and passes on the remainder to the next rule, while transposition is used to extract and output the topmost bit in the quotient.
-(You may want to run this example with debugging enabled to see what exactly is going on there.)

 ~~~
 CC7[64]{0} $CC6 CC6'